-This section discusses guidelines for optimizing the operation of the Execution Trace Cache on IA-32 processors with Hyper-Threading Technology.
+This next two sub-sections discuss guidelines for optimizing the operation of the Execution Trace Cache on IA-32 processors supporting Hyper-Threading Technology.

 Avoid Excessive Loop Unrolling

 Unrolling loops can reduce the number of branches and improve the branch predictability of application code.
 Loop unrolling is discussed in detail in Chapter 2.
 Loop unrolling must be used judiciously.
 Be sure to consider the benefit of improved branch predictability and the cost of increased code size relative to the Trace Cache.